Marconiadsf/gcp-series/README.md

 ```

 Replace <container_id> with the actual container ID or name.
 You can find it by running `docker ps` in your host terminal.
-After copying the folders, go back to the container terminal and type ls again.
+After copying the folders, go back to the container terminal and run ls again.
 You should now see the DemoApp-01 and DemoApp-02 folders.

 #### 2. Use Git inside the container to clone the repository again: